elixir-lang/elixir/lib/elixir/pages/anti-patterns/macro-anti-patterns.md

 # Meta-programming anti-patterns

-This document outlines anti-patterns related to meta-programming.
+This document outlines potential anti-patterns related to meta-programming.

 ## Large code generation by macros